Biden tells Democrats he's not leaving the race, and it's time to stop talking about it

 Biden, 81, has been insistent that he would continue his campaign even after he badly faltered in a debate with Trump — a performance that alarmed Democrats worried about his ability to run, win and govern.
 He has said he had a cold and jet lag, and has been working since to try to demonstrate he is still up to the job.

-"I beat him last time," he said on Trump.
-"I'll beat him this time."
+He said he last had a neurological exam as part of his annual physical, which the White House disclosed in February.

-Biden also said he last had a neurological exam as part of his physical in February.
+Biden spoke with donors on a campaign call on Monday, and was preparing to speak with world leaders in Washington for the NATO summit this week.
+He is slated to hold a solo press conference on Thursday.

-Biden sounded frustrated during his conversation on MSNBC.
-He dismissed calls from prominent Democrats for him to withdraw from the race, saying: "I don't care what those big names think," adding he was getting "frustrated .. by the elites in the party."
+Biden dared would-be candidates to challenge him at the Democratic convention next month.

 Copyright 2024 NPR